Logiqx/gps-wizard/docs/nmea/README.md

 A number of NMEA sentences may be output by specific manufacturers which give an idea about PVT accuracy.

-Some of these are described on a separate [page](../accuracy/nmea/README.md).
+Some of these accuracy estimates are described on a separate [page](../accuracy/nmea/README.md).